-The launch of Exiles in 2001 by writer Judd Winick with author Mike McKone was Marvel’s first long-running ongoing with a continuously-told story combining reality-hopping and alternate versions of heroes.
+The launch of Exiles in 2001 by writer Judd Winick with penciler Mike McKone was Marvel’s first long-running ongoing with a continuously-told story combining reality-hopping and alternate versions of heroes.

-McKone’s pitch for Exiles followed Ultimate Comics and swiped the title of a 1990s Malibu series, but it had much more to do with Marvel’s classic series What If.
+The pitch for Exiles followed the debut of Ultimate Comics and swiped the title of a 1990s Malibu series, but it had much more to do with Marvel’s classic series What If.
 What If never told a consistent story – in fact, there were hardly ever two issues which focused on the same tale!
-Each one-shot take hopped to a new reality to imagine the most twisted possibilities.
+Each one-shot issue hopped to a new reality to imagine the most twisted possibilities.